ivan-davy/XGD-MLC/README.md

 # EXAMPLES

 ## It doesn't work / something's broken / your code sucks!
 If that's the case, please, notify me.
 I plan to keep working on this for some time even after I defend my master's thesis.
 I will try to fix the issue.
-Also tell me if you find any inefficiencies / horrible code practices.
-I'm here to study.
+Also tell me if you find any inefficiencies / horrible code practices (I'm here to study).
 Feel free to implement and improve my code in your own projects, if you found it useful (I'd be grateful if you at least mention me, though!)